National Consumers League

 The National Consumers League, founded in 1899, is an American consumer organization.
 The National Consumers League is a private, nonprofit advocacy group representing consumers on marketplace and workplace issues.
 The NCL provides government, businesses, and other organizations with the consumer's perspective on concerns including child labor, privacy, food safety, and medication information.

 The organization was chartered in 1899 by social reformers Jane Addams and Josephine Lowell.
 Its first general secretary was Florence Kelley.
 Under Kelley's direction, the League's early focus was to oppose the harsh, unregulated working conditions many Americans were forced to endure.
-The founding principles of the NCL are: "That the working conditions we accept for our fellow citizens should be reflected by our purchases, and that consumers should demand safety and reliability from the goods and services they buy."
+The founding principles of the NCL are "that the working conditions we accept for our fellow citizens should be reflected by our purchases, and that consumers should demand safety and reliability from the goods and services they buy."
 The league's focus continues to be to promote a fair marketplace for workers and consumers.

 Goals

 The NCL based their organization on the ideals of consumer citizenship, in which it is a citizens duty to advocate for government legislation and use their individual purchasing power to shape a more ethical consumer market.
-For many years the majority of the members were middle or upper class women who worked primarily in cross-class activism using their power as consumers to protect those in their community who had fewer resources and whose voices carried less social currency.
-They pushed for better working conditions and a higher standard of available products for the purchaser.
 The league used tools such as investigating and educating to promote change.
 League members would often do thorough investigations in order to study the relevant social problems within their community.
-They would then create a report and present it to other women and community members often through public events, women's talk clubs, or fairs.
+They would then create a report and present it to other community members often through public events, women's talk clubs, or fairs.
 In its early years it would award a company or producer with a "White Label" which signified that the league was in approval of their ethicality and it would be recognized by other informed consumers.
 As they progressed they turned their attention more toward implementing legislation that would provide protection to exploited workers and consumers.
 In the 1970s they shifted their focus onto the well being of consumers as individuals rather than the focus on working conditions.